We're about to learn how to write a resume, but think about this, first:

 A career diplomat knows what information should be given and which to hold back.

-Likewise, on a resume contact information section, there are items which you must include, details that are recommended, and some which you should definitely leave out:
+Likewise, on a great resume contact information section, there are items which you must include, personal details that are recommended, and some data which you should definitely leave out:

-Got a relevant website, portfolio, or blog?
-Show its URL off on your personal info section!
+Blog/Website: Got a website, portfolio, or blog?
+Are they relevant?
+Add its URL to your personal info section to show it off!

-In the US, resume images or profile photos usually not recommended.
+Photo/Headshot: In the United States, resume images and profile photos are usually not recommended.

-To be sure you get your contact information and personal details on your resume right, have a glance at our contact info guide on how to address a resume.
+To be sure you get the personal details on your resume right, have a glance at our resume contact information guide.

 Introduce Your Resume with a Heading Statement